-So how do retired entrepreneurs obtain the capital they need?
+So how do encore entrepreneurs — those age 50-plus who are considering starting or expanding a small business — obtain the capital they need?
 How much does starting a business really cost?
 What loans are available?
 Should you break into your retirement nest egg?

 Starting a business needn't cost much.